-Working with the VSOE team to produce an Historic Fine Jewellery Collection has been a real honour & also an absolute pleasure!joanna boyen, founder & director of biiju
+Working with the VSOE team to produce an Historic Fine Jewellery Collection has been a pleasure & and honour!joanna boyen, founder & creative director of biiju

 Murder on the Orient-Express - famous book, famous movies & inspiration for quite a few of the pieces designed for the VSOE and sold in the onboard boutique